ismarieb/MazeRobot/readme.md

 Obstacles are hard-coded in the file mazeFSM.vhd and can be updated to add more or less or change where they are in the maze.
 Finally, the path taken by the robot will be displayed if robot successfully reaches the target, or displays "IMPOSSIBLE" if a path is not found.
 Note that for certain cases, backtracking was not created successfully for the project.
+Note also some files were given, so the only files created by Ismarie Birriel were mazeFSM.vhd, maze_constraints.xdc, and mazeFSM_tb.vhd.
+Files updated from given included oled_test.vhd, which was the top module file.

 ### Instructions to operate board: